shever/prophage/README.md

 %%whole genome annotation by NCBI database

 - 1.phage
-      %%Four kinds of prophage proteins and their distributions.
-Each column: strain ID\tprotein label\tposition**
+      - Four kinds of prophage proteins and their distributions.
+Each column: strain ID\tprotein label\tposition
-      - transposase
-      - integrase
+      - transposase- integrase
       - tail protein
       - terminase

       - protease  ~This one is evenly distributed in bacteria chromosomes.

 ##for plotting GC-curve:

 code: plot_curve.R

 data: curve data: ::*.gc::;

       annotation data: ::1.phage::.

 ##Code for GC-density model:

 Usage: Download gc_curve executable file and use it directly.

 Command: ./gc_curve *.fa(*.fasta)  [window_size(integer)] [out.name]

 If you want to see the source code, please refer to gc_curve.cpp

 compile: g++ gc_curve.cpp -o gc_curve